 This post contains affiliate links, which means that if you click through and make a purchase we may earn a commission.
 You can read our full affiliate disclosure by clicking here.

-If you happen to have a small (particularly a toy sized) dog, then you’re probably very familiar with your dog wanting to be on or near a heater source from about September through June.
+If you happen to have a small (particularly a toy sized) dog, then you’re probably very familiar with keeping a small dog warm – with your dog wanting to be on or near a heater source from about September through June.
 I know my little 2.5 pound Chihuahua, Nova, becomes all but glued to the heater pad we have for her, no matter how many layers and sweaters we bundle her up in.
 And, who can blame them?
 They’ve got very little body fat to keep themselves insulated and warm.
 But, how safe are heaters for your dog and which ones are really the best?

 If you’re looking for a new source of heat or just wondering how your current one ranks, here are some of the most popular options used today with their pros & cons.